Upcoming Twin Cities Volunteer Clinic Escort Trainings

 For more than a decade, NARAL Pro-Choice Minnesota has trained clinic escort volunteers who help people safely into their local abortion provider.
 Clinic escorts are a friendly face and a safe barrier between patients and the anti-choice protesters who harass women outside of clinics.
 NARAL has trained hundreds of volunteers for our Minneapolis and Robbinsdale clinics – and we’re inviting you to become one of them.

-Join us on May 17th, 2021 via Zoom for a clinic escort training.
+Join us on June 21st or July 13th, 2021 via Zoom for a clinic escort training.
 Here, you can learn the history of clinic escorting, the logistics of working with Minneapolis providers, and how to handle clinic protesters.

 After the training, you’ll have the opportunity to sign up for specific escorting dates.